tannusesquerdo/dito-eventos/README.md

 	$ bower install

+## Usage

-### 3. Build
+### 1. Build

-Builds the project from the src folder.
+Builds the project from the `src` folder.

 	$ gulp build

-### 4. Start server
+### 2. Start server

-Serves the project in the browser and watches for files changes while in active development.
+Serves the project in the browser on `localhost:3000` and watches for files changes in the `src` folder while in active development.
 Refreshes the browser on file save.

 	$ gulp serve

-### 5. Test
+### 3. Test

 Run tests on the project - page speed, accessibility, stylestats.
+These are output in a `reports` folder

     $ gulp test

-### 6. Build for production
+### 4. Build for production

-Use when ready to push production ready code live - minifys files, runs uncss, extracts critical css and generates a sitemap.
+Use when ready to deploy to production - minifys files, runs uncss, extracts critical css and generates a sitemap based on files in the `src/templates/pages` folder.

     $ gulp build --production

+### 5. Deploy

+You can deploy your production ready code to your server by inserting your server details in `site.json`

+    $ gulp deploy --production